Bluedot-Innovation/documentation/docs/Point SDK/iOS/Features/Enhanced SDK restart.md

 :::info
-An enhanced restart mode is configured by the Bluedot team.
+An enhanced restart mode is configured by the Rezolve team.
 Please contact our friendly [**support**](mailto:help@bluedot.io) if you would like to enable it.
 :::